 Starting an OA meeting in your area is easy.

-The World Service Office (WSO) is here to support you in your efforts to carry the message of hope and recovery.
+The World Service Office is here to support you in your efforts to carry the message of hope and recovery.
 This form of service will add to your own program of recovery!
 All you need is a desire to stop eating compulsively and the willingness to start the meeting.

 Order the New Group Starter Kit, item #730 for US$20 (plus shipping and handling).

 Find a meeting space.

-Be sure to check out churches, community centers, schools and libraries, as well as the hospitals.
+Be sure to check out churches, community centers, schools, and libraries, as well as the hospitals.
 Each group ought to be self supporting, so be sure that your group considers a donation, should the facility you choose not charge you rent.
 For virtual meetings, there are many audio and video conferencing platforms that offer services for free or at a nominal cost.

-Submit the New Group Registration/Change form to WSO.
+Submit the New Group Registration/Change form to World Service Office.

-We suggest you do this as soon as you start your meeting so it can be listed in our international directory and people searching for a meeting in your area can find you.
+We suggest you do this as soon as you start your meeting so it can be listed in our Find a Meeting database and people searching for a meeting in your area can find you.
 Please be sure to keep the World Service Office informed of any changes that occur regarding your meeting.
 Contact name (first name only) and phone number are important.
 This is how the newcomer or traveling member gets more information about the meeting.
 Each meeting must have a contact name and number.
 If there is no one in your group who wants to be listed as the contact, you can use the intergroup or service board name and number should you choose to affiliate with one.